-The Ancient "Cinque Ports" of England
+The Cinque Ports of England

 The key to the security of the realm as Edward saw it was to control the English Channel.
-To this end he granted the ports of Sandwich, Dover, and New Romney, all in Kent, the right to keep all legal fees assigned in court cases.
+To this end, he granted the ports of Sandwich, Dover, and New Romney, all in Kent, the right to keep all legal fees assigned in court cases.
 This was quite a profitable concession for the towns involved, and made them far more prosperous than most towns of similar size elsewhere in the country.

-The need for defense was so great that a large number of other towns became allied to the major ports.
+The need for defence was so great that a large number of other towns became allied to the major ports.
 Thus, inland Tenterden became an ally of Rye, and Pevensey an ally of Hastings.
 This 'coastal confederation' reached a total of 42 towns at its medieval peak.

 The fortunes of the Cinque Ports varied.
 Dover, with its excellent coastal harbour, prospered.
 Others fared less well.
 The sea receded over the medieval period, and rivers silted up, leaving Winchelsea and Tenterden totally isolated from the coast.
 Rye transformed from a coastal port into a river one, with subsequent loss of trade.